 On this truly wild African safari experience you enjoy a sunset boat cruise on Chobe River and explore the Okavango Delta on bush walks and mokoro rides, camping in the wild.
 Highlights include embarking on exhilarating game viewing drives in both the diverse Chobe Park and beautiful Moremi Game Reserve.

-Starting in Kasane and ending on the Zambian side of Victoria Falls in Livingstone, this genuine Botswana bush adventure offers unbeatable value for money!
+Starting in Kasane and ending on the Zimbabwean side of Victoria Falls, this genuine Botswana bush adventure offers unbeatable value for money!

 This Wild Botswana Camping Safari starts in the town of Kasane near Chobe in northern Botswana at 13h00 on the first day.